coreapostrophe/makinilya/README.md

 ## About

 Makinilya is a simple manuscript generator for ascetic writers.
-It provides a simple string interpolation functionality that targets those free-flowing authors who wants to  write narratives without worrying about names or any other arbitrary information.
+It provides a simple string interpolation functionality that aids those free-flowing authors who doesn't want to worry about names or any other arbitrary information in the middle of their writing sessions.

 Instead of explicitly naming characters like,